Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Simulation method and

-where $x, y, z$ are the grid-point coordinates, the super-particle scaling $\varepsilon$ is taken into account, $W$ is a fixed tube-width, and $W^2$ is the corresponding transverse tube-area.
-From this equation, we observe that the only super-particles that contribute at a given grid-point position are those inside the tube of this point ($|x_s-x|,|y_s-y|<W/2$)

-\leftskip=0.15cm\rightskip=-3cm and positioned before it ($z_s<z$).
+where the superparticle scaling $\varepsilon$ is taken into account, $W$ is a fixed tube-width, and $W^2$ is the corresponding transverse tube-area.
+From this equation, we observe that the only superparticles that contribute at a given grid-point position are those inside the tube of this point ($|x_\mathrm{s}-x_\mathrm{g}|,|y_\mathrm{s}-y_\mathrm{g}|<W/2$) and positioned before it ($z_\mathrm{s}<z_\mathrm{g}$).
 The remaining beam intensities are found in an analogous way.
 The value of $W$ is picked according to our tests' results with uniform and Gaussian clouds, where numerically determined attenuation profiles were checked to converge with corresponding analytically calculated profiles.
-In the simulations of Refs.

-\leftskip=-3cm\rightskip=0.15cm \cite{1:MG, 2:MG}, we have used $W=0.15\cdot\sigma$, where $\sigma$ is the RMS width of the initial Gaussian cloud ($t_0$), picked to be as close as possible to the RMS radius of the cloud after transient behavior (Fig. 3 in Ref. \cite{1:MG} exemplifies this behavior).
+In the simulations of Refs. \cite{1:MG, 2:MG}, we have used $W=0.15\sigma$, where $\sigma$ is the RMS width of the initial Gaussian cloud ($t_0$), picked to be as close as possible to the RMS radius of the cloud after transient behavior (Fig. 3 in Ref. \cite{1:MG} exemplifies this behavior).
 We note that the choice of the value of $W$ is a compromise.
-Indeed, if $W$ is too small compared to $\sigma$, too few super-particles will participate in the determination of the attenuation, thus yielding large spatial fluctuations.
+Indeed, if $W$ is too small compared to $\sigma$, too few superparticles will participate in the determination of the attenuation, thus yielding large spatial fluctuations.
 In the opposite limit where $W$ is larger than $\sigma$, the spatial dependence of the attenuation will be washed out.
-In this case, $W$ is expected to limit the size of the structures that can appear in a simulated cloud (such as ones seen in Fig. \ref{fig:2}).
+In this case, $W$ is expected to limit the size of the structures that can appear in a simulated cloud (such as the ones seen in Fig. \ref{fig:2}).